-Okay so here’s how I use the Spectra S2 (and I’m an old pro, remember this was my only pump with my first!)
+Okay so here’s how I use the Spectra S2:

-- Then I switch it to fast mode, put it on the highest reps (70) and highest suction that I can handle (typically a 4 to start)
+- Switch to fast mode, and put it on the highest reps (70) and highest suction that I can handle (typically a 4 to start)

 - I leave those settings until I let down (milk starts spraying and coming out faster)

-- I let the let down go for 1-2 minutes and then I hit the bacon button!
+- Leave in let down mode go for 1-2 minutes and then I hit the bacon button!
 Hah, technically the massage mode.
-When you press this, it slows down the pump but the suction is more intense.
+When you press this, it slows down the pump but the suction is more intense

 - Then I keep it at the lowest reps (38) but strong suction, like a 7 or 8